nfline/pythonProject/README.md

 - Python 3.8 or higher
 - Windows, macOS, and Linux compatible
-- Requires appropriate API access for ThousandEyes, Shodan, and Azure services
+- Requires appropriate API access for ThousandEyes, Shodan, Azure, and other services

 ## 📜 License